Spanish Volunteers in Lombok – How Did They Live, Why Would They Recommend Going to Lombok?

 We gathered for a barbecue, grilling fish, playing the guitar, singing, and sharing conversations and laughter as we cooked side by side with our students.
 Although language sometimes posed a challenge due to our students still learning English, their determination to communicate was remarkable.

+This encounter became an incredible opportunity for us to connect on a deeper level.
 In that shared space, we all learned about each other and I think that this experience englobes our time on the island, the beauty of connections and the joy of learning together.
 An adventure that will forever stand out in my memory.

 JOIN US